 What are the main behaviors we have to safeguard ourselves from?

 As the say goes, “who dares wins.”
-No doubt that this “say” may work in some fields, such as entrepreneurship.
+No doubt that this “say” may work in some fields, such as.
 On the other hand, when it comes to financing and investing it is important to take two variables into accounts: the opportunity cost and the transactional costs.

 In other words, before buying and selling any stock, it is important to understand that when our money is tied to a financial instrument, we cannot invest it in an alternative one.
 In economics, this is called opportunity cost.

-Surprisingly enough, transactional costs reduced men’s investments return of about 2.5%, compared to 1.72% for women.
+Surprisingly enough, transactional costs reduced men’s investment return by about 2.5%, compared to 1.72% for women.
 This may seem a small percentage but it is actually a 45% increase in transactional costs, which compounded for a few years, makes a huge difference.
 One way to avoid this is to set-up a long-term plan and make sure to stick with it.